 And of course the Designer Series had a healthy premium over a ‘plain’ Continental Mark IV.
 I am sure Lincoln made a healthy profit on each one.

 Some rust, but it was all there, right down to the polished alloy wheels, whitewalls and landau top.
-The interior photos didn’t come out great due to heavily tinted windows, but the dove gray leather seats were in nice shape too.
+The interior photos didn’t come out great due to heavily tinted windows, but the dove gray leather seats were in nice shape as well.

-These cars were all about style, and to be seen in was more important than parking ease or rear passenger legroom.
+These cars were all about style, and to be seen in one. whether driver or passenger, was more important than parking ease or rear passenger legroom.
 After all, it was a PERSONAL luxury car.
-YOU and your spouse/significant other got the cushy seats, and if the Josephs were a little too uncomfortable sitting in the back, well, they could always drive separate and meet you at the supper club.
+YOU and your spouse/significant other got the cushy seats, and if the Josephs or Williamsons were a little too uncomfortable sitting in the back, well, they could always drive separate and meet you at the supper club.

 Yep, they were a nightmare to parallel park, they sucked gas, the trunk was relatively puny for such a long car.
 But!
 But it was so brash, so clearly American.
+Style in spades.
 No one was going to mistake this for a Monterey or LTD. You had arrived!
 It’s really only relatively recently that Lincoln has started to get just a little of that swagger back with the new Continental.
-But in ’76, this was ‘the one.’
+But in ’76, this was the one.
 You had arrived, so enjoy it!
+And flaunt it.